biermanr/reportseff/ABOUT.md

 give the efficiency.
 With the current python implementation, all job information is obtained from a single
-`sacct` call and with click the output is colored to quickly see how things are running.
+`sacct` call and with click the output is colored to quickly see how things are running with optional ascii graphics.
 (But color isn't displayed below due to markdown limitations).

 ## Be good to your scheduler